AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-javascript-to-pardot.md

    ![](assets/1-3.png)

-1. Determine the appropriate Layout Template and click **Edit** to the right.
+1. Determine the appropriate Layout Template and click **[!UICONTROL Edit]** to the right.

    ![](assets/2-1.png)

-1. Copy and paste the Marketo Measure JavaScript code right before the close header tag on your HTML page.
+1. Copy and paste the [!DNL Marketo Measure] JavaScript code right before the close header tag on your HTML page.

    `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>`

 1. Follow these steps for all applicable Landing Page Layout Templates.

-1. Make sure the Marketo Measure JavaScript is on the general site page as well.
+1. Make sure the [!DNL Marketo Measure] JavaScript is on the general site page as well.

    Within the Pardot Layout Template, the code will look something like this: